zyedidia/generic/rope/README.md

 func New[V any](b []V) *Node[V]
 ```

-New returns a new rope node from the given byte slice\.
-The underlying data is not copied so the user should ensure that it is okay to insert and delete from the input slice\.
+New returns a new rope node from the given byte slice.
+The underlying data is not copied so the user should ensure that it is okay to insert and delete from the input slice.

 ### func \(\*Node\[V\]\) [At](<https://github.com/zyedidia/generic/blob/master/rope/rope.go#L185>)